• Skip to primary navigation

 🍴 What To Serve With Blueberry Pie

-Serve this pie with a generous scoop of vanilla bean ice cream, and let the magic happen.
+Serve this pie with a generous scoop of no churn vanilla ice cream or whipped cream, and let the magic happen.
 Enjoy!

 • If the pie begins to brown too much, you can cover it with a sheet of aluminum foil.
 Every oven is different, but for mine, I was able to bake the pie for the full 55 minutes at 400°F (205°C/Gas Mark 6) without any burning.